SchakelMarketeers/foundation/README.md

-# Schakel Marketeers login
+# Schakel Marketeers foundation

-Middleware between web apps and Google Login
+Foundations for websites, which will be able to use the branding theme by Scakel Marketeers.